marwan-salem18/marwan-salem18/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on some react projects
+- 🔭 I’m currently working on some web projects
 - 🌱 I’m currently learning React

 ## 🛠️ Technologies & Tools